canonical/netbox/charm/docs/explanation/charm-architecture.md

 Currently Redis is configured using environment variables.
 This will be updated to use a Redis integration.

-The NetBox charm is designed for a high availability (HA) environment with many NetBox running instances providing HA.
-See [Configure Scripts and Reports for HA](../how-to/configure-scripts-reports.md) for the requirements to use scripts and reports in this HA configuration.
+The NetBox charm is designed for a high availability (HA) environment.
+The NetBox application can be scaled to more than one unit to provide HA.
+See [Configure Scripts and Reports for HA](../how-to/configure-scripts-reports.md) for the requirements to use scripts and reports in HA configuration.